 What if I told you that there are only five steps to translating a website?
 The next logical question would be, “How difficult are the five steps?”
 Are they easy like in your grade school essay: “The Five Steps to Making a Sandwich?”
 Sadly, the steps to localizing a website are not exactly quick and easy, but understanding the five steps of website localization projects will help ensure a smooth and successful creation of a multilingual website.

-Getting your website translated could put you on your way to expanding your business by winning more customers from other regions.
+Web marketing experts are saying that website localization is one of the top ways to improve your online visibility in 2020, so getting your website translated could put you on your way to expanding your business by winning more customers from other regions.

 The 5 Steps of Website Localization